JHeirons/skycademy-guide/9-launch.md

 # 9. Launch, Chase and Recover

+ONE MONTH BEFORE
+1. Complete offsite risk assessment
+2. Get Civil Aviation Authority (CAA) permission to launch, including NOTAM - "a notice filed with an aviation authority to alert aircraft pilots of potential hazards along a flight route or at a location that could affect the safety of the flight."

 ONE WEEK BEFORE
 1. Check all your components against your launch inventory list to ensure everything you need is packed for transport.
 2. Have you done your pre-flight calculations and measured out how much water you will need to achieve the right ascent rate for the balloon? (jump to Section 7 - Calculate Your Flight Profile for a detailed description of how to achieve this.)
-2. Transport arrangements been confirmed?
+3. Confirm transport arrangements
-3. Extra staffing needs been confirmed?
+4. Confirm extra staffing needs
-4. Are both students and adult supervisors clear on their different roles at the launch?
+5. Are both students and adult supervisors clear on their different roles at the launch?
-5. Offsite risk assessments been completed?
-6. Have you contacted the Civil Aviation Authority to inform them of your intention to launch?
-7. Check the predicted flight path at your launch time using the [CUSF Landing Predictor](http://predict.habhub.org/).
+6. Check the predicted flight path at your launch time using the [CUSF Landing Predictor](http://predict.habhub.org/).

 ON ARRIVAL AT THE LAUNCH SITE